 Notes, DictionaryNode.
 On each node, we use a Dictionary instance.
 The Dictionary provides references to child nodes.
 The string field tells us whether a complete word here exists.

-Notes, Add and Get.
-Add and Get are similar.
-Then they do a lookup in the Dictionary for the value specified.
+Finally Add and Get do a lookup in the Dictionary for the value specified.
 They return the DictionaryNode found, or null.